MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBusinessScenarioPlannerTask.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[TaskTargetKind <String>]`: plannerTaskTargetKind

-BUCKETTASKBOARDFORMAT `<IMicrosoftGraphPlannerBucketTaskBoardTaskFormat>`: plannerBucketTaskBoardTaskFormat
+`BUCKETTASKBOARDFORMAT <IMicrosoftGraphPlannerBucketTaskBoardTaskFormat>`: plannerBucketTaskBoardTaskFormat
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[OrderHint <String>]`: Hint used to order tasks in the bucket view of the task board.
 For details about the supported format, see Using order hints in Planner.

-BUSINESSSCENARIOPROPERTIES `<IMicrosoftGraphBusinessScenarioProperties>`: businessScenarioProperties
+`BUSINESSSCENARIOPROPERTIES <IMicrosoftGraphBusinessScenarioProperties>`: businessScenarioProperties
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ExternalBucketId <String>]`: The identifier for the bucketDefinition configured in the plannerPlanConfiguration for the scenario.
 The task will be placed in the corresponding plannerBucket in the target plan.
 Required.
   - `[ExternalContextId <String>]`: The identifier for the context of the task.
 Context is an application controlled value, and tasks can be queried by their externalContextId.
 Optional.